US

 • Unlike Social Security, the Medicare tax applies to all earned income without a cap and includes an additional 0.9% employee-paid surtax for high earners.

-• Misclassifying employees as contractors to avoid FICA can lead to massive IRS penalties, making proper employee vs contractor classification a top priority for 2026.
+• Misclassifying employees as contractors to avoid FICA can lead to substantial IRS penalties, making proper employee vs contractor classification a top priority for 2026.

 Social Security is the cornerstone of the American social safety net.
-For global businesses expanding into the United States, understanding the employer contribution to social security is not just about payroll; it’s about maintaining federal compliance and ensuring long-term financial stability for your workforce.
+For global businesses expanding into the United States, understanding the employer contribution to social security is not just about payroll.
+It is about maintaining federal compliance and ensuring long-term financial stability for your workforce.

 For the 2026 tax year, the social security tax rate 2026 remains at 6.2% each for employers and employees, capped at the $184,500 wage base.
 Medicare tax adds an additional 1.45% on all wages with no cap.
 Employers are responsible for withholding these FICA taxes and reporting them quarterly via Form 941 and annually through Form W-2.